THE MINDERS OF THE WARM

 No booking require but we are limiting capacity to allow for safe social distancing.

 AONYX and DREPAN // 11, 12, 13 December 2020 12-3pm

 AONYX and DREPAN & THE MINDERS OF THE WARM is Fani Parali’s largest solo show to date.
 The exhibition spans both our galleries and sees the artist reach bold new heights in her extraordinary production methods, testing the limits of scale and liveness.

 Populating Lake Gallery, THE MINDERS OF THE WARM presents for the very first time the full breadth of Parali’s artistic practice.
-Threads of mythology and the underworld underpin the selected works previously unseen, including paintings, drawings, video and sculpture.
+Threads of mythology and the underworld underpin the selected works previously unseen, including paintings, video and sculpture.

-The exhibition asserts the artist’s fascination in the sheer vastness of this world, and despite this, her faith in a connective tissue between all beings, through Deep Time*.
+The exhibition asserts the artist’s fascination in the sheer vastness of this world, and her faith in a connective tissue between beings through Deep Time*.

 Their movements and rhythms inspire both the sculptural form and primal song we encounter in Parali’s monumental performance installation AONYX and DREPAN at Dilston Gallery.
 This vast new work was developed in direct response to the soaring scale of this raw, deconsecrated space.

 The gallery is transformed into an otherworld; a host site, a portal, in which her creatures inhabit, transmit, flex and sing.
 Here, spectral bodies become mediated vessels, lipsynching pre-recorded emissions; tethered voices demanding to be heard.